d-fact/eval-runner-docker/README.md

 + `resources/file-level/output/facts`: facts generated
 + `grok_run/grok_results`: slicing results, they should be same with results in `data/slicing-results` in this repo.

 To save time, we only run one group of subjects in the slicing evaluation.
-If you want to replicate the evaluation on all subjects, please replace `group_one.json` in `docker-compose.yml` with `group_eval.json`.
+If you want to replicate the evaluation on all subjects, please replace `group_one.json` with `group_eval.json` on line 20 of `docker-compose.yml`.

 ### Evaluate Regression Test Selection